projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 This command should look like the following:
 `echo "Echo is a great tool to create and write to text files." > newFile.txt`

-Notice the structure of using only one “>” in the command.
+Notice the structure of using only one ">" in the command.
 This is for when you are writing to empty files (or want to overwrite an entire file.)
-If you want to add to a text file, we can use two arrows like “>>”.
-Use the following to add “Adding to the text file.” to the end of newFile.txt.
+If you want to add to a text file, we can use two arrows like ">>" which is also known as "piping" an output.
+Use the following to add "Adding to the text file." to the end of newFile.txt.
-`echo “Adding to the text file.” >> newFile.txt`
+`echo "Adding to the text file." >> newFile.txt`

 Want to check if this was a success?
 Well there is a command for reading files!
 We can use `cat fileName` to read the contents of the files without actually opening it.
 In your terminal, enter the following:
 `cat newFile.txt`.